-in segregation, at least in the presidential election of 1976.
+in a variety of contexts including the political.
+Respondents were asked, for one, whether they voted in the most recent presidential election.
+The final cell in Table VI row 1 shows that an increase in segregation of one standard deviation58 increased Black voter turnout by a significant .29 standard deviations.
+To review, the NES data indicate no relationship between segregation and turnout.
+The NSBA data show that Black turnout was increasing in segregation, at least in the presidential election of 1976.
 Thus in neither dataset do we find any support for the supposition that segregation decreases Black efficacy by increasing non-Black turnout and/or decreasing Black turnout.